 When I tried to come up with a better title for this year’s review, I got hung up on making it rhyme again.
-So, I gave up and decided to make this a second annual title.
+So, I gave up and decided to make mistakes and favorite gates the second annual title.

 MISTAKES OF 2019

 I’m not sure that everything on my list is really a mistake.
 These are all examples of learning opportunities when things didn’t go as planned.